Skip to content

 Look Out For The Bad Guys

 While scouring your ingredients list for things you know your skin loves, make sure you stay on the lookout for the stuff skin hates.
-Here are four of our least favorite nasties you can be sure you’ll never find in a TruSkin product…
+Here are three of our least favorite nasties you can be sure you’ll never find in a TruSkin product…

 1. Parabens